actions/runner/docs/preview/yamlgettingstarted-ci.md

-# YAML getting started - Triggers
+# YAML getting started - Continuous integration

 Continuous integration builds are on by default for all branches.